Olympus E-M10 III versus Sony RX100 V

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the E-M10 III offers a slightly higher resolution than the one in the RX100 V (2360k vs 2359k dots).
-The table below summarizes some of the other core capabilities of the Olympus E-M10 III and Sony RX100 V in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Olympus E-M10 III, the Sony RX100 V, and comparable cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Olympus E-M10 III (⇒ rgt)||2360||no||3.0||1040||tilting||YES||4000||8.6||5.8||YES|

 |Olympus E-P5 (⇒ lft | rgt)||no||no||3.0||1037||tilting||YES||8000||9.0||7||YES|